-Automotive Technology focuses on educating students in all aspects of automotive repair and maintenance.
-The program provides an on-site automotive service center, fully equipped with the current technology and equipment, along with an adjoining classroom.
-Students gain exposure to all types of vehicles and repair situations, providing them with the skills and experiences needed to successfully transition into careers in the automotive industry.
+Automotive Technology focuses on educating students in all aspects of automotive maintenance and repair.
+The program provides an on-site automotive learning center called the LAB (Learning Automotive Basics).
+The LAB has an adjoining classroom fully equipped with current technology and equipment.
+Students gain exposure to all types of vehicles and repair techniques, providing them with skills and experiences to successfully transition into careers in the automotive industry.
+Throughout the entire pathway, there will continue to be a strong emphasis on safety, professionalism, team work, work ethic, critical thinking, accountability in the workplace, and the importance of setting high standards regarding vehicle repair.
+The course aims to prepare students for real-life situations and create a strong foundation of skills and knowledge that skilled employees in the automotive industry need.